 Claire was gone for 10 days and in those 10 days my life (as well as hers I’m sure) was turned completely upside down.
 All of a sudden everyone wanted to know me, I was harassed constantly by people asking me where she was, telling me I was a bitch for not telling her parents where she was, that I was breaking their hearts, that I would be held responsible if she was found dead.
 Children can be so kind.
 Then there were the others, the ones who pretended to be nice to try to weasel information out of me, wanting to bask in the ‘glory’.
 Then others who pretended they knew Claire so well and would stand in the yard crying over the loss of ‘their friend’.
 Every time I see that scene of the girl running screaming across the school yard in the pilot episode it makes me think back – we never learn who that girl was, did she even really know Laura?
 Was she a glory basker or is there another untold story there?

-Back in my life not a single one of those school ‘friends’ had any idea about Claire – and it would turn out that neither did I in some places.
+Back in my life not a single one of those school ‘friends’ had any idea about Claire – and it would turn out that neither did I to some extent.
 Just like Laura Palmer said, “No-one knows me, not even Donna knows me” but Donna did know her better than she thought.
 Laura thought that Donna was all naïve and sweet and wanted boys like Mike to write her poetry, but there was always more to Donna than that, hiding underneath that innocent exterior.
 You see what Laura didn’t know about Donna is that she was a Horne.
 She shared similar traits to her adored half-sister Audrey.
 Always investigating, manipulating their way to the truth.

 The press kept calling the house, my parents were devastated.
 The Sun newspaper even covered the story, somehow they found out that she’d run off with an older man, the headline read, “Paedophile lures missing schoolgirl with drugs”, it was true I guess, but it didn’t feel like that in my reality.

 Claire was eventually found in Southern England.
 Wasted on heroin in a bathtub, but alive.
 She was brought back home.
 I had never felt more relieved in my life, I was overjoyed to see her.
 She hated me for telling the police what I knew, for breaking her and her man up, for taking her away from her new captor, the white horse.
-She could not see that she had been groomed, even though she knew the next step for her was prostitution as they were running out of money – yes all in two short weeks.
+She could not see that she had been groomed, even though she knew the next step for her was prostitution as they were running out of money – yes all in less than two short weeks.
 She didn’t even wonder what life had been like in her wake.
 I wasn’t about to give up on our 11 year friendship that quickly though.
 I knew she needed help.

 After Laura’s death Donna was caught in the most beautiful dream and most terrible nightmare all at once.
 She fell for her lost friends secret boyfriend, James, a young man way more suited to her than he ever was to Laura.
 Just imagine that though, falling for the boy knowing that he had already been there with your best friend first.
 And he too was caught in a terrible position of not being able to grieve for her as he was a ‘secret’.
 They found solace in each other, and started a genuinely loving relationship, until Maddy arrived.